JuliaORS/IronHack-Introduction/README.md

 **JAVA CHALLENGES**

 This activity is focused on gaining experience by doing exercises.
-Remember, practice makes perfect so try to do your best to solve the following challenges.

 **Challenge 1: Find Maximum**
 Write a method maximum that returns the largest integer in the list.
 You can assume that the list has at least one element.